dvlab-research/VisionThink/README.md

 # flash-attn
 pip3 install flash-attn --no-build-isolation
 ```
-If you want to use the Qwen3 as Judge Model.
+If you want to use the Qwen3 as the Judge Model.
 ```
 pip install -U tensordict
 pip install transformers==4.51.0